peck/engineering-assessment/Readme.md

 * Think out loud in your documentation.
 Write our tradeoffs, the thoughts behind your choices, or things you would do or do differently if you were able to spend more time on the project or do it a second time.

-* We have a variety of languages and frameworks that we use at Estee Lauder Companies, but we don't expect you to know them ahead of time.
+* We have a variety of languages and frameworks that we use, but we don't expect you to know them ahead of time.
 For this assignment you can make whatever choices that let you express the best solution to the problem given your knowledge and favorite tools without any restriction.
 Please make sure to document how to get started with your solution in terms of setup so that we'd be able to run it.

 * Once this is functioning and documented to your liking, either send us a link to your public repo or compress the project directory, give the file a pithy name which includes your own name, and send the file to us.